Child Support Guidelines - Frequently Asked Questions

 A payment available to people who can demonstrate that their income is below specified limits, such as Supplemental Security Income (SSI) received under Title XVI of the Social Security Act.
 Support may be set at zero if the only source of income for the obligor is SSI.

 The amended Guidelines will be applied to all child support cases where a new or modified order results from a hearing held on or after the effective date; however, there is no “automatic” change to any child support order.
-One of the parties to the case will have to request action from the court with jurisdiction of the support order or from the Department’s Child Support Office.
+One of the parties to the case request a review of the child support order.
+The Child Support Program may also initiate a review of a child support order on a IV-D case.
 This can be done by:

 a.
 Requesting a “Review and Adjustment” from the local child support office for your county if you are currently receiving child support services, or if you apply for child support services.
 The Department of Human Services will conduct the review and determine if the “significant variance” rule or other rules for modification of the existing order are met, and will either seek a court order to modify the existing order or issue an administrative order modifying the support amount to make the modification; or